What is the mere exposure effect?

 In other tests, he showed subjects symbols that looked like Chinese characters but were actually complete nonsense.
 The more often the subjects were exposed to the nonsense characters, the more likely they were to have positive feelings toward them.

-In retail, whether it be bricks and mortar or ecommerce, the mere exposure effect can be a powerful ally.
+In retail, whether it be bricks and mortar or eCommerce, the mere exposure effect can be a powerful ally.
+Use these 3 top tips:

 - Repeat, repeat, repeat - The more you feature your USP, talk about your USP, rave about your USP and display your USP, the more familiar shoppers and consumers will become.